 The aim of the History Colloquium is to encourage greater intellectual exchange within the UW community by discussing works-in-progress from faculty members and graduate students.
 History colloquiua are normally held three times a quarter at 3:30 PM on Mondays.
 Papers will be sent out one week in advance.
-To register for a session and receive the paper, please email firstname.lastname@example.org.
+To receive the paper and Zoom meeting link, please email email@example.com.

 Conveners: Adam Warren & Madison Heslop

 "Love in the Time of Welfare"

 Jordanna Bailkin, Professor of History, Jere L. Bacharach Endowed Professor in International Studies

 Discussant: Alika Bourgette

 Monday, May 18, 3:30 PM